 Guide & monitor your students all the way- applying Rosenshine's principles

-Learning techniques 👉 guiding & monitoring student practiceÂ
+Learning techniques 👉 guiding & monitoring student practice

 Which Rosenshine principles are applied in the following 3 learning techniques?

-- Guide student practice (5)
+• Guide student practice (principle 5)

-- Provide scaffolding for difficult tasks (8)
+• Provide scaffolding for difficult tasks (principle 8)

 When introducing students to more complex material, Rosenshine suggests using scaffolding in your lessons.
 Scaffolding is when teachers facilitate students’ gradual mastery of a concept or skill by gradually reducing teacher assistance.
-There is a shift of responsibility over the learning process from the teacher to the student.

-- Require and monitor independent practice (9)
+• Require and monitor independent practice (9)

-- Develop a sense of purpose
+• Develop a sense of purpose.

-- Collaborate with others within a group
+• Collaborate with others within a group.

-- Set their own goals
+• Set their own goals.

 1. Word wheel